Poughkeepsie, N.Y. mayor says he left the group over confiscation plans

 Tkazyik also pointed out that Chicago’s extremely high crime rates are undeterred by the city’s highly restrictive gun laws.

 “Depriving law-abiding citizens of their right to own firearms only makes them more vulnerable,” he added.

 Tkazyik’s announcement is a stark contrast to the rhetoric of other politicians who want to grossly violate human rights.

-At a gun control event earlier this year, Austin, Texas City Council Member Mike Martinez admitted that gun control is simply a step-by-step process to completely eliminate the Second Amendment.
+At a gun control event last year, Austin, Texas City Council Member Mike Martinez admitted that gun control is simply a step-by-step process to completely eliminate the Second Amendment.

 While pointing at a sign held by a protestor which read “Stop Gun Ban,” Martinez said that “someone needs to inform him that there is no gun ban currently, but because of the work we’re doing today, we will make [his] sign legitimate shortly.”